rwpalmer/tzLib/README.md

 * Configures the device's local time settings based upon:
-	*	a configured time zone ID.
+	*	a specified time zone ID.
 	*	time zone details obtained from an HTTP server.
 * Performs Daylight Savings Time transitions when they are scheduled.
 * Designed for IOT devices.